ForceMimic: Force-Centric Imitation Learning with Force-Motion Capture System for Contact-Rich Manipulation: Conclusion and Discussions

 We present ForceMimic, a system aimed at advancing force-centric robot learning.
 This system includes ForceCapture, a scalable on-site force-position data collection system, and HybridIL, a method based on force-interaction control primitives to fit force-position parameters in imitation learning tasks.
 The effectiveness of both the system and method is demonstrated in the zucchini peeling task.
 We hope that ForceMimic will pave the way for future research on force-centric perception and hybrid force-position decision-making models in imitation learning.

-We provide a force-position capture system for contact-rich manipulations and offer an initial exploration of learning human force-position skills.
+We provide an initial exploration of learning human force-position skills based on ForceCapture.
 However, there is still room for improvement.
 1) Our model uses a simple MLP to represent point clouds, robot pose, and force.
 In the future, we could explore more advanced multimodal representations that combine visual, force, and robot state data to improve the model's generalization to diverse skills.
 2) HybridIL only employs two control primitives to fit the model's predicted force-position parameters.
 Future research could involve exploring more control primitives to better align with model outputs, and the model itself could potentially predict the most suitable primitive and corresponding parameters in advance.
 3) ForceMimic has so far demonstrated success with a single peeling skill.
-In the future, the system could be extended to more force-centric tasks such as scraping, wiping, or inserting, as well as combining multiple skills for long-horizon tasks.
-For example, the complete peeling of a zucchini could include steps like peeling, grasping, and flipping.
+In the future, the system could be extended to more force-oriented tasks.